ygong2501/calcium/README.md

 - **Vignetting**: Darkening towards image edges
 - **Noise types**: Poisson (intensity-dependent), readout (pattern), Gaussian (random)
 - **Defocus blur**: Global or partial image blurring

+### New Features

+- **Mask Generation**: Creates individual binary masks for each active cell in the simulation
+  - Each cell gets a separate JPG file with "_mask_XXX" suffix where XXX is the cell ID
+  - Masks are created using the same dimensions as the original images (512×512)
+  - Only generated when "Generate Masks" option is selected in the Batch tab

+- **CSV Mapping**: Creates a CSV file that maps original images to their corresponding mask files
+  - Format: Two columns - "ImageId" and "MaskId"
+  - Handles one-to-many mapping (one source image can have multiple mask images)
+  - Uses a 10-digit zero-padded format for cell IDs to ensure consistent sorting
+  - Provides a clean data format for machine learning training
+  - Created when "Create CSV File" option is selected in the Batch tab

 ## License